GangSuUGA/Numerical-Optimization/Note6_Quasi_Newton_Methods.md

 ______________________________________

  - Quasi-Newton Methods, like steepest descent, require only the gradient of the objective function to be supplied at each iterate.
  - By measuring the changes in gradients, W.C.
-Davidon construct a model of the objective function that is good enough to produce superlinear convergence.
+Davidon construct a model of the objective function (**an approximation B_k to the Hessian Matrix**) that is good enough to produce superlinear convergence.
-In other words, they construct **an approximation B_k to the Hessian Matrix**.
  - Moreover, since second derivatives are not required, quasi-Newton methods are sometimes more efficient than Newton's method.
  - Today, optimization software libraries contain a veriety of quasi-Newton algorithm for solving unconstrained, constrained and large-scale optimization problems.